ejp-rd-vp/vp-api-specs/README.md

 }
 ```
 <p  id="-notes-">
 The "resultCount" attribute in the above response is the **maximum value of whatever range that result** is within, rather than giving out the actual count of individuals.
-More information on responding using ranges can be found [here](#ranges).
+More information on responding using ranges can be found [here](#-understanding-the-response-with-ranges-for-individuals-and-biospecimens)
 The filter **SHOULD** be one of the terms from the [filters and permitted values table](#individuals).
 Please note that not all resources will support all of the filters.
 In such cases the response **MUST** include a [warning message in the 'info' part](#warning-response-example) indicating which requested filters are unsupported and these were not included in the query.

 The "includeDescendantTerms" is used to query for entities associated with the submitted bio-ontology term(s).
 The default and assumed value of includeDescendantTerms is **false** .
 If the parameter is set to true, then the request implies that a hierarchical ontology search is requested.